SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/01-theLanguage2.md

 ## Interpreting Pharo

 We are going to write a programming language interpreter.
-And this raises the question of the language we are going to interpret.
+This raises the question of the language we are going to interpret.
 A language that is too complex would take ages to implement, the book would be too long.
 Think of implementing any programming language you know: how many features does it have?
 Complex languages have a lot of accidental complexity (think C, C++, Java).